FlushedAle/flushedale.github.io/_posts/2025-06-11-godot-platforms-levers.md

 ## Hi!

-In this tutorial we'll try to tackle the fundamental interactions to give you a taste of how to make stuff interact with player in easiest way possible while keeping things to look good.
+In this tutorial we'll tackle the fundamental interactions to give you basic tools

 ---